erhant/crypto-notes/content/zklearning/5-the-PLONK-snark.md

 ### Zero Test

 In the following graph, we denote `Z(r)` for $Z_\Omega(r)$.
-Also remember that when we say “the verifier queries some polynomial and the prover shows its evaluation”, what we mean is that in the background the prover computes them and sends the result along with an evaluation proof.
+Also remember that when we say "the verifier queries some polynomial and the prover shows its evaluation", what we mean is that in the background the prover computes them and sends the result along with an evaluation proof.

 With that said, let us see the zero-test poly-IOP.